alfons/PinyinUniquenessStudy/README.md

 *Jenny shì Zhōngwén lǎoshī.
 Wǒ gēn tā xuéxí de shíhou, tā gěi wǒ de nà běn shū duì wǒ jí zhòngyào.*
 (Jenny is a Chinese teacher.
 When I was studying with her, the book she gave me was extremely important to me.)

-However, it is crucial that Pinyin spelling be accurate and not distorted by tone sandhi or spelling mistakes.
+However, it is crucial that Pinyin spelling be accurate (following the rules of **GB/T 16159-2012**, the national standard of the People's Republic of China for Chinese phonetic alphabet orthography) and not distorted by tone sandhi or spelling mistakes.

 **Example:**
 *Yàoshi bìngqíng jiǎndān yì zhì jiù hǎo le.*